Benchmarking Analytical Query Processing in Intel SGXv2: Benchmark Overview

 \paragraph{Benchmarking framework.} We implement all our query processing operators either based on published best practices in the OLAP literature (e.g.,~\cite{willhalmSIMDscanUltraFast2009,polychroniouRethinkingSIMDVectorization2015} for column scans) or based on existing benchmarks such as TEEBench~\cite{maliszewskiWhatPriceJoining2021}.
-Moreover, to reveal the root causes of performance bottlenecks, we make use of existing performance tools such as \texttt{pmbw}~\cite{bingmannPmbwParallelMemory2013} and self-implemented micro-benchmarks.
+Moreover, to reveal the root causes of performance bottlenecks, we use self-implemented micro-benchmarks.
 All benchmarking code is written in C/C++ and compiled with GCC version 12.3 using the optimization flags \texttt{-O3 -march=native} to ensure the highest optimization for our target architecture.
-To implement code running inside the SGXv2 enclave, we use the (default) SGX SDK provided by Intel in version 2.21.
-For measuring execution times, we rely on the RDTSCP instruction\footnote{ Stands for \emph{Read Time-Stamp Counter and Processor ID~\cite{intelcorporationIntel64IA322023a}} and is used to determine the current value of the processor’s time-stamp counter.} since it is the only available method to measure execution times (as CPU cycles) with high precision in both CPU modes.
+To implement code running inside the SGXv2 enclave, we use the (default) SGX SDK provided by Intel in version 2.24.
+For measuring execution times, we rely on the RDTSCP instruction\footnote{ Stands for \emph{Read Time-Stamp Counter and Processor ID~\cite{intelcorporationIntel64IA322023a}}} since it is the only available method to measure execution times (as CPU cycles) with high precision in both CPU modes.
 If not otherwise stated, measurements are started after all required data for an operation has been allocated and initialized.
 This approach allows us to minimize the impact of, e.g., context switches and measure only the execution performance of the actual query processing algorithms.
 Similarly, our benchmarks only use data sizes that fit completely into the \ac{EPC} to prevent the paging costs from dominating the measurements.
 We execute all experiments ten times and report the arithmetic mean and standard deviation.